fnproject/fdk-java/docs/FnFlowsUserGuide.md

-# Cloud Threads for Fn Java FDK - User Guide
+# Flows for Fn Java FDK - User Guide

-By following this step-by-step guide you will learn to create, run and deploy a simple Java app in Fn that leverages the Cloud Threads asynchronous execution APIs.
+By following this step-by-step guide you will learn to create, run and deploy a simple Java app in Fn that leverages the Fn Flow asynchronous execution APIs.

-## What are Cloud Threads?
+## What are Flows?

-Cloud Threads consists of a set of completerInvokeClient-side APIs for you to use within your Fn apps, as well as a long-running server component (the _completer_) that orchestrates computation beyond the life-cycle of your functions.
+Fn Flow consists of a set of cient-side APIs for you to use within your Fn apps, as well as a long-running server component (the _completer_) that orchestrates computation beyond the life-cycle of your functions.
 Together, these components enable non-blocking asynchronous execution flows, where your